a-shalda/blog_list_application/README.md

 https://blogsapp.shalda.dev/

-Sign up and create links to blogs, vote for your favorite ones, post comments, see users' statistics, delete your blogs.
+Full-stack web app in which users can create and delete blogs, vote for them and leave comments.
 May take a while to open, deployed on Render.com

 // Tech stack: React, React Router, Redux Toolkit, Node, Express, MongoDB, Mongoose, Token authentication, Cypress, Jest